nyi2thwin/gitpeek/README.md

 Stalk git profile from command line

 # Acknowledgements
-Thanks to https://github.com/gookit/color for making it easier to print colored character in command line.
+Thanks to https://github.com/gookit/color for making it easier to print colored character in command line.\
-Thanks to https://github.com/nfnt/resize for image reizing
+Thanks to https://github.com/nfnt/resize for easy image reizing